Tejasvigupta/Interactive-graphics-for-ChemoSpec-GSOC2021/README.md

 ## Week 4
 The very first task in this week was to solve the build and check process issue.
 Because `ChemoSpec` depends on `ChemoSpecUtils` we have decided to only locally run the build and check process for now.
 Since `pcaDiag` function was working fine locally, we merged it.
 After `pcaDiag` I decided to work on `splotSpectra`. `splotSpectra` was relativly simple to code and so I was able to do it without any problem.
 After this I worked on `plotSpectraDist` function.
 This function was also relativly simple to code, however I faced a problem in labeling part.
 This wasn't the first time I was facing this problem, so for now I decided to use a fudge factor to make the labels seperated from the plot points.
-While working on all the new functions we came across a new package `patchworks`.
-I had already worked on `plotLoading` function's `ggplot2` mode but we thought of giving a try to `patchworks` package.`patchwork` package helps user in organizing the different plots in a grid.
+While working on all the new functions we came across a new package `patchwork`.
+I had already worked on `plotLoading` function's `ggplot2` mode but we thought of giving a try to `patchwork` package.`patchwork` package helps user in organizing the different plots in a grid.
 The plot has turned out to be really nice, maybe even better than before.
 However, we are still thinking about the function.
 Overall it required quite a lot of thinking as I had to change the way data was organized in the `base` graphics for the code to work.
 Best part of coding this function was discovering a new way to plot multiple `ggplots` using `for` loop.
 For now we are sticking to plot made using `patchwork`.

 Next week we have use R! conference!